frabas/DISPLACE_GUI/Readme.txt

 From the MSYS shell, enter the gdal-1.x.x directory.
 Then build the library as normally done with Gnu projects:

-./configure
+$ ./configure  --host=x86_64-w64-mingw32 --disable-static --enable-shared

+FIX the compilation script:
+compiling under MinGW 64 requires link gdal with iconv: so open the GDALmake.opt file and change the following line:

+CONFIG_LIBS	=	$(GDAL_ROOT)/$(LIBGDAL)

+to:

+CONFIG_LIBS	=	$(GDAL_ROOT)/$(LIBGDAL) -liconv

+Then run make:
-make
+$ make

 After a while, you should have the gdal library built.
 Then install it in the install/extra/ subdirectory of the project. if project is located in YourUsers/Documents/Displace, then use

-make DESTDIR=/c/Users/YourUsers/Documents/Displace/install/extra install
+$ make DESTDIR=/c/Users/YourUsers/Documents/Displace/install/extra install

 Now you need to FIX the GDAL installation.
 Linux and other Unix systems use subdirectories of include path to keep libraries header files separated.
 MinGW does not.